 Ruth Haven is a program of Jefferson County (IN) Transitional Services, Inc. (JCTSI).
-It is a residential program for women in recovery from alcohol and/or substance abuse which houses up to 9 women as they transition back into society.
+It is a residential program for women in recovery from alcohol and/or substance abuse as they transition back into society.

-Ruth Haven is a renovated home located in the historic district of downtown Madison, IN.
-The facility is within walking distance of many cultural, recreational, and employment opportunities.
+The Ruth Haven homes are located in Madison and Hanover, IN.
+Two of our houses are located in the historic district of downtown Madison, IN.
+Those facilities are within walking distance of many cultural, recreational, and employment opportunities.

 We recognize that women in recovery face significant challenges, including, but not limited to: dependency on alcohol/drugs, economic issues, poor work history, health issues, lack of work skills, housing, limited education, physical/sexual abuse, and parenting issues.
 Our goal is to assist and empower women to overcome these problems so that they have the best chance of success when they leave Ruth Haven.

 Governed by a Board of Directors, daily operations of Ruth Haven is carried out by a House Manager and evening hours by a live-in Night Monitor who is also in recovery.